renn0xtek9/Arithmos/scripts/macos/README.txt

     installers (used by build-macos-app.sh)

 build-macos-app.sh
-    Build an Orange.app application bundle from scratch
+    Build an Arithmos.app application bundle from scratch

 create-dmg-installer.sh
-    Pack the Orange.app applicaiton into a .dmg installer disk image
+    Pack the Arithmos.app applicaiton into a .dmg installer disk image